proditis/BugBounty-Journal/days/day7.md

 *

 ## Conclusions of the day
 I came to the realization that my gluttony to include more and more tools into the pipeline has made me stray away from the main course... which is to devise a methodology that works better, faster and produces the results that i need 1st and foremost.

-For this purpose i released the pipelines as a separate project, people can contribute their improvements or additional pipelines there and i can focus on devising my own methodology to be added there as a _"profile"_ :smiley:
+For this reason i decided to release the pipelines as a separate project.
+People can contribute their improvements or additional pipelines there and i can focus on devising my own methodology, which can later be added there as a pipeline _profile_ :smiley:

 ## Final words
 Yet again i didnt do all i set out to do on this day, but i consider it progress.
 Unfortunately i didnt learn anything noteworthy to include into my notes this time.